zhangruotian/apify_x/README.md

 - Lists tweets with the most media items
 - Detailed analysis of video formats and resolutions

+### download_media.py

+Downloads all media files from tweets and creates a new CSV with local paths:

+- **Input**: CSV file from `extract_tweet_data.py`
+- **Output**:
+  - Media files in `media/photos` and `media/videos` directories
+  - New CSV file with additional columns for local file paths
+- **Features**:
+  - Creates unique filenames based on tweet ID and user name
+  - Handles both photos and videos with appropriate timeouts
+  - Adds columns with local file paths (e.g., `photo1_local_path`)
+  - Provides detailed summary of downloaded media

+### tweet_viewer.py

+Provides an interactive web interface for viewing tweets:

+- **Input**: CSV file with local paths from `download_media.py`
+- **Features**:
+  - Beautiful tweet display with original styling
+  - Photo and video display from local files
+  - Filtering by media type, hashtag, or username
+  - Sorting by various engagement metrics
+  - Responsive layout for different screen sizes

 ## Working with the JSONL Data

 If you want to directly work with the original JSONL data: